qikaigu/recommender-systems/README.md

 Technically, to solve this problem, a common way is to consider the the ratings as a user-movie 2 dimensional sparse rating matrix, and fill the matrix with matrix decomposition methods.

 There is an existing implementation of [alternating least squares (ALS)](http://spark.apache.org/docs/2.3.2/ml-collaborative-filtering.html) in Apache Spark.
-I directly applied it for the collaborative filtering model and obtained ~0.85 RMSE on 0.8/0.2 train test split.
+I directly applied it for the collaborative filtering model and obtained ~0.85 RMSE on 0.8/0.2 randomly train test split.

 ### Content-Based

+For a content-based approach, a user profile containing the user's preference over movie features, such as genres, language, adults only or not, etc. will be determined for each user.
+Once we got the user profiles, we can then find the distance between a user profile and a movie by calculating the distance of the two vectors.

+To calculate the user profiles, it is possible to approach it by optimizing the squared distance between the dot product of a user profile and features of a movie and the actual rating of the user on the movie, which is basically a linear regression optimization problem.

+**Attention**: The code for this part is still WIP and not finished yet :( I'm not very familiar with linear algebra libraries in Scala at the moment.
+I've found [ND4S](https://github.com/deeplearning4j/nd4s) and use it together with Spark DataFrame, which doesn't seem to be a good idea converting through two different data structures.
+Also, DN4J doesn't support sparse matrix yet.
+Any recommendations are welcome.

+## Future work

+Some ideas of improvement are listed below.
+They are not implemented yet due to time reason.

+- For both collaborative filtering and content-based models, normalize user ratings with each user's average rating.
+- For the content-based model, feature engineering remains a big part of work to be done, such as extracting text features (TFIDF and/or Word2Vec), release decade and season, normalize / bucketize continuous features, etc.